Wilson194/OrodaelTurrim/docs/source/Principles.rst

 -----------------------

 Movement over the map depends on the source terrain type, target terrain type and number of actions of the unit.
 Some terrains are harder to cross then others.
-You can find table describing movements at **TODO**.
+You can find table describing movements at :ref:`movement`.
 Actions of the units describing only how far unit can go, each unit could attack only once per round.
 Unit don't need to spend all the actions.